tumagonx/nwjs_docs_old/Mac-App-Store-Submission-Guideline.md

 # NW.js and Mac App Store

-NW.js uses Chromium, which in turn has many references to private and obsolete OS X APIs, including QTKit.
+NW.js uses Chromium, which in turn has many references to private and obsolete OS X APIs ([what is a private API](http://stackoverflow.com/questions/3000681/what-are-private-apis)), including QTKit.
 Chromium is available on many platforms and doesn't specifically focus on complying with Mac App Store requirements.

 For that reason, submission of NW.js apps to Mac App Store was complicated, though possible, before NW.js 0.12.3.